vk2diy/adxi/kicad-pcbs/adxi/README.md

  * `MT3608B` block layout is crap: large loops, unduly long traces, thin traces.
  * `SI5351B` crystal capacitance is unsuitable: *must* be 6, 8 or 10pF per AN554
  * `SI5351B` external load capacitors for crystal unnecessary per AN554
+ * `SI5351B` lacks test points on clock outputs
+ * PA drain traces to MOSFET too thin, which will cause issuses with the power amplifier at higher current.
+ * `ATMEGA328P` analog comparator input (undocumented in original design and firmware) requires grounding.